 Proprietary LMS vendors offer a fully comprehensive service to users.
 This means that organizations outsource their eLearning development to external providers, which can be a great option for businesses with limited resources.

 On the other hand, open source LMS like Moodle are intended to provide a solid, low-cost base upon which organizations can then develop their training program.
 While it’s true that businesses are required to resource those developments themselves, the support available to educators from learning solutions providers such as Lambda make open-source LMS an obvious choice for many.

 Looking for more ways to solve your biggest eLearning challenges and get the most from your budget while increasing ROI?
 Download your free copy of our White Paper and discover how you can.

-Whether you’re looking to implement a new Learning Management System, are looking to optimize your LMS and eLearning programs with learning analytics, or need any other eLearning and eCommerce solutions, we have the expertise to help you reach your goals.
+Whether you’re looking to implement a new Learning Management System, are looking to optimize your LMS and eLearning programs with learning analytics, or need any other eLearning solutions for selling training courses online (eCommerce), we have the expertise to help you reach your goals.
 Contact us today.
 We’d love to help you create a better way to learn!

 Other blog posts you might be interested in: